kyoung/trek/PMO.md

   - [x] Create a new level where we have to fight a hostile
     - [x] Create the level such that there is a spy aboard the enemy ship, and we must beam them off
+    - [ ] Have the level require the use of sensors to solve
+        - [ ] Have things detected with passive hi-res scans show up for nav and tactical displays
   - [x] Write an AI client that can act and respond with the API
 - Sector maps and other systems
     - Setup LY-based coordinates for objects not in systems